» Request a Second Opinion

-You can divide the hormones into the LHRH agonists and into anti-androgens.
+You can divide the hormones into the LHRH agonists and into anti-androgens.2

-The LHRH acts centrally, they result in a decreased testereone level from the testes and that is how they work and that’s why they have their side effects.
+The LHRH acts centrally, they result in a decreased testereone level3 from the testes and that is how they work and that’s why they have their side effects.

-The commonly used agents in Australia are Lucrin, Eligard and Zoladex.
+The commonly used agents in Australia are prescription medications.

-They’re all by different companies, they have the same efficacy.
+They’re all by different companies, they have the same efficacy4.

 They’re usually given as an injection either subcutaneously in the abdomen or intramuscularly and they can be given on a one monthly, three monthly or a six monthly basis.

-In general they do have side effects which may include hot flushes, some lethargy, some erectile dysfunction and maybe some breast enlargement.
+In general they do have side effects which may include hot flushes, some lethargy, some erectile dysfunction and maybe some breast enlargement.5

-There is some work getting done to show that long term hormone therapy can result in other problems such as bone thinning and some other problems.
+There is some work getting done to show that long term hormone therapy can result in other problems such as bone thinning and some other problems.6

 So this is getting analysed at the moment.

-Anti-androgens work at the level where testereone interacts with the receptor and so these agents may also affect the testereone that comes from other sources besides the testes such as the adrenal glands.
+Anti-androgens work at the level where testereone interacts with the receptor and so these agents may also affect the testereone that comes from other sources besides the testes such as the adrenal glands.7

-The studies that have been done have shown that the LHRH agonists by themselves are probably just as efficacious as opposed to using the LHRH agonists with an anti-androgen.
+The studies that have been done have shown that the LHRH agonists by themselves are probably just as efficacious as opposed to using the LHRH agonists with an anti-androgen.8

-There was a big study done at the Lancet which proved the efficacy of these two ways of treatment were very similar, so hence we now usually just use LHRH agonist.
+There was a big study done at the Lancet which proved the efficacy of these two ways of treatment were very similar, so hence we now usually just use LHRH agonist.9

 This is the equivalent of performing a surgical castration or removing the testes.

-The data is coming out showing that probably the outcome is the same with a better quality of life because you have less side effects.
+The data is coming out showing that probably the outcome is the same with a better quality of life because you have less side effects.11

-So we can give patients a pulse of hormone therapy, stop it, monitor their PSA, if the PSA goes up treat it again and that way they have a better quality of life and less side effects.
+So we can give patients a pulse of hormone therapy, stop it, monitor their PSA, if the PSA goes up treat it again.

 So that’s how hormone therapy is used.